Run Barbi Run: Production notes

 Some of the actors that co-starred with Joey de Leon in the second Barbi film appear in Run Barbi Run in different roles.
 Noel Trinidad (who previously played the "presidentiable" Miguel San Pedro), Mely Tagasa (as the incumbent president's wife), Nanette Inventor (Madam "Auring" the fortune teller) and Lou Veloso (as the deranged presidentiable Domeng).
+In addition, Vangie Labalan, (who portrayed the head chambermaid Cora) in the first Barbi movie, also appeared in the movie as a widow whose husband was badly jinxed, only to get her husband's casket ran over by Barbi's vehicle who in turn hit a drunkard (portrayed by Don Pepot).

 Release

 Released on July 19, 1995, Run Barbi Run performed poorly at the box office.